 Furthermore, as described in this proxy statement and on our Political Participation Website, Lilly discloses its decision-making process and the board's oversight over the company's political expenditures and direct and indirect lobbying activities.
-The board receives regular updates from the executive vice president, corporate affairs and communications regarding public policy issues and the company's direct and indirect lobbying activities and receives semi-annual updates on direct and indirect lobbying activities and trade association memberships.
+The board receives regular updates from the executive vice president, corporate affairs and communications regarding public policy issues and the company's direct and indirect lobbying activities and trade association memberships.
 This communication enables the board to oversee the company's fulfillment of its commitment to stewardship of corporate funds and minimizes risk with respect to such activities.
 See "Governance-Governance Practices-Human Capital Management-Political and Policy Participation" for additional information.
 This robust internal oversight as well as the extensive public disclosure provided by the company allow the board, senior management, and our shareholders to assess the risks associated with political spending.